korkin25/kube-resource-calc/README.md

 TODO:
 	fix no replicas for DaemonSets
-	avoid to run kubectl more one tims (move the most of logic to jq
+	avoid to run kubectl more one tims (move the most of logic to jq) ability to choose cluster contects
+	rewrite in python/go